akoreman/akoreman/README.md

 - Video and board games
 - Art

-Software engineer, background as a computational/theoretical physicist (MSc/Summa cum laude) with a specialisation in quantum computing and quantum algorithms from Leiden University, the Netherlands.
+Software engineer, background as a computational physicist (MSc/Summa cum laude) with a specialisation in quantum computing and quantum algorithms from Leiden University, the Netherlands.
 Passion for computer graphics and video game development.

 # Portfolio (Non-graphical projects listed as pinned, click images for repo link)